-5See Chernozhukov, Kasaha, and Schrimpf (2020) and Goolsbee and Syverson (2020) for empirical evidence on the impact of endogenous behavioral changes and various government policies.
+8See Chernozhukov, Kasaha, and Schrimpf (2020) and Goolsbee and Syverson (2020) for empirical evidence on the impact of endogenous behavioral changes and various government policies.

-biology of the host, and the interaction of the pathogen and the host.
-Spatial, temporal, and between-host differences in the details of these events lead to the heterogeneity of the parameters that modelers now find important.
-While much of epidemiology is focused on understanding these details, they are typically absent from the models currently used to predict the course of diseases.
+epidemiology is focused on understanding these details, they are typically absent from the models currently used to predict the course of diseases.

 Policies that reduce the reproduction rate R_0 are often described as "flattening the curve," referring to the graph that shows the rise of cumulative infections over time.
-A change in behavior that reduces R_0 to R_0^t at any time t affects the fraction of the population that permanently escapes infection.
-But the standard formula for the herd immunity threshold remains relevant to thinking about the possible long run outcomes: if we are not in the herd immunity region-that is, if $S(t) > \bar{S}$ - then the infection will once again spread if government restrictions are removed and people go back to their normal behaviors.
+A change in behavior that reduces R_0 to R_0^t at any time t affects the fraction $S(\infty)$ of the population that permanently escapes infection.
+But the standard formula for the herd immunity threshold remains relevant to thinking about the possible long run outcomes: if we are not in the herd immunity region, i.e., if $S(t) > \overline{S}$, then the infection will once again spread if government restrictions are removed and people go back to their normal behaviors.
 If we are in the herd immunity region, then the infection will die out even if all restrictions are removed.
-Indeed, in this way the SIR model illustrates a clear intuition for how temporary policies can provide long-term benefits: implementing policies that reduce R_0^t at future times when we are approaching the herd immunity threshold will reduce overshooting.
+Indeed, in this way the SIR model illustrates a clear intuition for how temporary policies can provide long-term benefits: implementing policies that reduce R_0^t when we are approaching the herd immunity threshold will reduce overshooting.

 In the case of COVID-19, reaching the herd-immunity threshold is widely believed to entail a devastating loss of life.
 The SIR model suggests that two other approaches may be appealing in such situations.
 First, we might put in place policies to reduce R_0^t with the intention of maintaining those policies until a vaccine is developed, thereby keeping the system from ever reaching the herd-immunity region.
-Second, we might enact more aggressive temporary measures for a period of time sufficient to drive prevalence to a level that is low enough so that less economically costly means of keeping $R_t \equiv R_0^t S(t)$ below 1 become feasible.
+Second, we might enact more aggressive temporary measures for a period of time sufficient to drive prevalence to a level that is low enough so that less-economically costly means of keeping $R_t \equiv R_0^t S(t)$ below one become feasible.
 For example, Hong Kong's suppression of COVID-19 has involved, among other measures, hospitalizing everyone who tests positive to ensure isolation and conducting aggressive contact tracing.
-This is extremely expensive on a per-infected person basis but has cost trillions less than the US approach, not to mention limiting Hong Kong's loss of life.
+This is extremely expensive on a per-infected person basis, but has cost trillions less than the US approach, not to mention limiting Hong Kong's loss of life.

 The SIR model is also helpful for thinking about vaccines.
-Vaccines are typically not perfect and neither available to nor willingly received by everyone.
-Suppose, for instance, that a vaccine was effective in preventing the disease completely and permanently in 60 percent of the people who received it and did nothing for the other 40 percent who received it.
-Administering such a vaccine to the entire population with, say, 10 percent infected or recovered would result in an additional $0.9 \times 0.6 = 54$ percent of the population immune, so that S(t) = 1 - 0.1 - 0.54 = 0.36.
+Vaccines are typically not perfect and not available to or willingly received by everyone.
+Suppose, for instance, that a vaccine was effective in preventing the disease completely and permanently in 60% of the people who received it and did nothing for the other 40% who received it.
+Administering such a vaccine to the entire population with, say, 10% infected or recovered would result in an additional $0.9 \times 0.6 = 54\%$ of the population immune, so that S(t) = 1 - 0.1 - 0.54 = 0.36.
 Depending on the value of R_0 , that number could be sufficient to achieve herd immunity.
 Achieving herd immunity via a vaccine rather than via infections is also advantageous in that it mitigates overshooting.